Pembroke Estate papers,

 Minister for Local Government,

-Also expressing an official line of hatred of all of Ireland's
+Also expressing an official line of dislike of much of Ireland's

 actual surviving architecture,